py-sherlock/sherlock/README.rst

 Using two backends at the same time
 +++++++++++++++++++++++++++++++++++

-Configuring :mod:`sherlock` to use a backend does not limit you from using another backend at the same time.
+Configuring Sherlock to use a backend does not limit you from using another backend at the same time.
 You can import backend specific locks like RedisLock, MCLock and EtcdLock and use them just the same way you use a generic lock (see below).
-In fact, the generic Lock provided by :mod:`sherlock` is just a proxy that uses these specific locks under the hood.
+In fact, the generic Lock provided by Sherlock is just a proxy that uses these specific locks under the hood.

 .. code-block:: python